 Our primary exposure to market risk is interest rate risk associated with our credit facility since the interest is indexed to market rates.
 We entered into our current credit facility on April 18, 2022, and simultaneously terminated our previous credit facility.
-The applicable interest rate for the outstanding borrowings under our credit facility as of December 31, 2022 and 2021 was approximately 6.3% and 2.4%, respectively.
-Amounts outstanding as of December 31, 2022 and 2021 were \$138,360,000 and \$140,375,000, respectively.
-A change of 100-basis points in market interest rates would cause an impact of approximately \$1,384,000 to annual interest expense as of December 31, 2022.
+The applicable interest rate for the outstanding borrowings under our credit facility as of December 31, 2023 ranged between approximately 7.7% and 9.8%.
+As of December 31, 2022, the interest rate was approximately 6.3%.
+Amounts outstanding as of December 31, 2023 and 2022 were \$119,750,000 and \$138,360,000, respectively.
+Subsequent to year end and upon the closing of the sale of the Precision Sport segment, the Company terminated and settled all outstanding borrowings on our revolving credit facility and term debt under the Restated Credit Agreement.